IgniteUI/igniteui-docfx/en/components/chip.md

 #### Keyboard Navigation

-The chip can be focused using the `Tab` key or by clicking on them.
-Chips can be reordered using keyboard navigation:
+The chip can be focused using the `Tab` key or by clicking on it.
+When in chip area chips can be reordered using keyboard navigation:

 - Keyboard controls when the chip is focused: